resumetozero/Web-Scrapping_selenium/README.md

 ### Contributing

 Feel free to fork this repository, create a branch, and submit pull requests.
 Contributions are welcome for improving the scraping efficiency, handling edge cases, and updating the script to adapt to website changes.

-### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Contact

-For any questions or issues, please contact [Your Name] at [Your Email Address].

----

-Ensure to replace placeholders with actual details, and regularly update the README to reflect any changes in the project or website structures.